thiagodp/restage/README.md

 php vendor/bin/restage
 ```

-📖 Tips:
-- You probably want to include the above command into your Git Hook (e.g. `pre-commit`).
+You probably want to include the above command into your Git Hook (e.g. `pre-commit`), to be executed after a command that formats your source code.
+For instance, `php vendor/bin/php-cs-fixer && php vendor/bin/restage`.

+### Useful tools

-- You can also use [Captain Hook](https://github.com/captainhookphp/captainhook) to manage your Git Hooks within a JSON file.
+- [Captain Hook](https://github.com/captainhookphp/captainhook) can manage your Git Hooks.
+- [PHP-CS-Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) can format your source code.
+- [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) is an alternative to PHP-CS-Fixer.

 ## License